metaphorz/godel-judge/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ---